xterm-x11/docs/installing-xterm-from-a-package.md

 //FYI potential sources of confusion: https://packagehub.suse.com/search/?q=xterm -->

-# Other Linux distributions
+# XTerm packages for other Linux distributions

-In addition to the Linux distributions above, an XTerm package is available on a number of various other Linux distributions.
+In addition to the Linux distributions above, an XTerm package is available for a number of various other Linux distributions.
 Below are some of them.

 [Adélie Linux](https://www.adelielinux.org/)
 > For the XTerm package info, see https://pkg.adelielinux.org/current/xterm.